 Throughout this Management's Discussion and Analysis of Financial Condition and Results of Operations, we discuss a number of trends and uncertainties that we believe may materially affect our future financial condition, results of operations or cash flows.
 Where these trends or uncertainties are specific to a particular aspect of our business, we often include such a discussion under the relevant caption of this Management's Discussion and Analysis of Financial Condition and Results of Operations, as part of our broader analysis of that area of our business.
-Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties" included in the 2019 Annual Report for a comprehensive discussion of some of the key general trends and uncertainties that have influenced the development of our business and our historical financial performance and that we believe will continue to influence our business and results of operations in the future.
+Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties" included in the 2019 Annual Report, as amended or supplemented by our First Quarter Form 10-Q, for a comprehensive discussion of some of the key general trends and uncertainties that have influenced the development of our business and our historical financial performance and that we believe will continue to influence our business and results of operations in the future.
 In addition, significant changes or updates in certain of these trends and uncertainties are discussed below.